Afsaneh-Karami/Neural-Networks-and-Deep-Learning/advanced optimization methods/README.md

 ![2](https://user-images.githubusercontent.com/78735911/141611327-39338733-1510-438a-aac6-69e14083a41e.PNG) <br />
 <br />
 where:<br />
-t counts the number of steps taken of Adam<br />
+t: counts the number of steps taken of Adam<br />
-L is the number of layers<br />
+L: is the number of layers<br />
-𝛽1  and  𝛽2  are hyperparameters that control the two exponentially weighted averages.<br />
+𝛽1:  and  𝛽2  are hyperparameters that control the two exponentially weighted averages.<br />
-𝛼  is the learning rate<br />
+𝛼:  is the learning rate<br />
-𝜀  is a very small number to avoid dividing by zero<br />
+𝜀: is a very small number to avoid dividing by zero<br />
 As usual, all parameters are stored in the parameters dictionary.<br />